-In the absence of head-to-head evidence to compare D-VRd with all relevant comparators, 5 sponsor-conducted indirect treatment comparisons (ITCs) in patients with TE NDMM were included in this review.
-Based on the results of a feasibility study, the sponsor noted that a lack of available studies with a common comparator to form a connected network made fitting a random-effect model, such as an network meta-analysis, infeasible.
-To compare D-VRd against CyBorD, the sponsor conducted 2 unanchored matchingadjusted indirect comparisons (MAICs), PERSEUS versus GMMG-MM5 and PERSEUS versus VCAT, to indirectly compare patient cohorts who received D-VRd with those who received CyBorD; the former study assessed patients who received the full treatment sequence (i.e., induction through maintenance treatments), while the latter study assessed patients who received induction through consolidation treatments.
-Three unanchored MAICs, PERSEUS versus Myeloma XI, PERSEUS versus IFM2005-02, and PERSEUS CALGB 100104, which indirectly compared daratumumab plus lenalidomide versus lenalidomide as maintenance treatments for patients with TE NDMM were also submitted.
-These 3 MAICs were conducted by the sponsor in an effort to assess the incremental benefit of adding daratumumab to the maintenance regimen consisting of lenalidomide alone given that in the PERSEUS trial, no rerandomization occurred upon initiation of maintenance treatment to minimize confounding.
+In the absence of head-to-head evidence to compare D-VRd with all relevant comparators, 5 sponsorconducted ITCs in patients with transplant-eligible NDMM were included in this review.
+Based on the results of a feasibility study, the sponsor noted that a lack of available studies with a common comparator to form a connected network made fitting a random-effect model, such as a network meta-analysis, infeasible.
+To compare D-VRd to CyBorD, the sponsor conducted 2 unanchored MAICs, the PERSEUS versus GMMG-MM5 study and the PERSEUS versus VCAT study, to indirectly compare patient cohorts who received D-VRd with those who received CyBorD; the former study assessed patients who received the full treatment sequence (i.e., induction through maintenance treatments), while the latter study assessed patients who received induction through consolidation treatments.
+Three unanchored MAICs (the PERSEUS versus Myeloma XI study, PERSEUS versus IFM2005-02 study, and PERSEUS versus CALGB 100104 study), which indirectly compared daratumumab plus lenalidomide versus lenalidomide as maintenance treatments for patients with transplant-eligible NDMM, were also submitted.
+These 3 MAICs were conducted by the sponsor in an effort to assess the incremental benefit of adding daratumumab to the maintenance regimen consisting of lenalidomide alone, given that in the PERSEUS trial, no rerandomization occurred upon initiation of maintenance treatment to minimize confounding.
 Of note, the maintenance studies included patients regardless of MRD response to induction through consolidation treatment.
-Individual patient data (IPD) from the D-VRd followed by daratumumab plus lenalidomide cohort of PERSEUS were matching-adjusted, based on relevant covariates identified in the literature or thorough expert opinion, to aggregate data from the comparator trials identified by a systematic literature review (SLR).
+Individual patient data (IPD) from the cohort of patients who received D-VRd followed by daratumumab plus lenalidomide in the PERSEUS trial were matching-adjusted, based on relevant covariates identified in the literature or thorough expert opinion, to aggregate data from the comparator trials identified by a systematic literature review (SLR).
 OS and PFS were outcomes of interest.
-Balance between the populations in each comparison, after weighting, were assessed using the effective sample size (ESS) and the distribution of weights.
+Balance between the populations in each comparison, after weighting, was assessed using the effective sample size (ESS) and the distribution of weights.